franknmungai/react-hackathon/docs/14-creating-and-joining-a-game.md

 ## Overview

-When a player clicks on the _Create_ button on the `Home` page, we need to direct them to the `Game` component and forward the name and gameID required by the Game component to create a new Game.
+When a player clicks on the _Create_ button in the `Home` page, we need to direct them to the `Game` component and forward the name and gameID required by the Game component to create a new game.

 Let's handle this in the `onSubmit` function in the `Form` component `src/pages/Home/index.jsx`.